Configure Single Sign-On using PingID with SAML

 • Thinfinity Workspace installed and accessible.

-II.
 Configuring PingID

 Create a PingID Application for Thinfinity Workspace